-God Trusts Us with a Soul
+God Has Given Us A Soul

-God created every living creature but only with man did he breathe into him the “breath of life” (Genesis 2:7).
+God created every living creature, but only with mankind did he breathe into him the “breath of life” (Genesis 2:7).
 Man is different from animals in many ways, but only man possesses a soul.
 Only man is in the “image of God” (Genesis 1:26, 27).
 Now that soul is eternal.
 While the body dies, the soul lives on.
 God has entrusted you to care for your immortal soul so that it will return to Him for eternity.
 A good steward will protect and sustain his soul so that it lives eternally with its Creator.

 God Trusts Us with the Gospel

+One of the 5 ways God trusts us is by giving us each the power of the Gospel.
 In his immeasurable wisdom, God has entrusted the Gospel to mankind.
 This is a sobering thought when one thinks of the billions who grope for truth.
 Paul said people hold the gospel; fragile jars of clay hold the truth (2 Corinthians 4:7).
 There is no other way by which God saves sinners.
 God crafted a plan from Eden; Jesus died to complete that plan.
 Now the plan is yours.
 God trusts you to share the gospel.
 The good steward will share the gospel with every soul willing to listen.

 God Trusts Us with Talents and Abilities